shakes76/PatternFlow/recognition/s4547377_haoxiang/README.md

 ## Basic UNET structure:
 There is a python file called "basic_unet_model.py", you can have a look at this before using the improved UNET model if you want.

+Note: There is no driver file for the basic Unet model.

 ![](./u-net-architecture.png)

 <p align="center">